wofsauge/IsaacDocs/docs/Isaac.md

 [ ](#){: .rep .tooltip .badge }
 #### [EntityPlayer](../EntityPlayer) GetPlayer ( int playerId = 0 ) {: .copyable aria-label='Functions' data-altreturn='nil' }

 Returns the EntityPlayer which the user is controlling.
 0 = Main player.
-Higher numbers refer to coop babies.
+Higher numbers refer to coop players or babies.
 If an index is given, that is not used, it will return the last player in the list.

 This function can return `nil` if the function is called before any player is initialized.